 Leading practitioners in the pandemic economy are focusing more on measuring the ongoing engagement and empowerment of the team.
 Some can be measured using both structured (feedback surveys) and unstructured (deriving preparedness, anxiety, and discretionary effort) via advanced enterprise listening platforms like Tethr.
 Others rely on ways to improve connectivity and focus on agent empowerment.
 Whichever way you look at it, we can expect the future to be a bit brighter for the frontline.

 Generic feedback requests will finally be scrapped

-As 78 percent of consumers permanently change how they feel about a company based on a single interaction with the contact center, it’s important to measure your feedback correctly.
+As 78 percent of consumers permanently change how they feel about a company based on a single interaction with the contact center, it's important to measure your feedback correctly.
 Leading teams are using new methods for building highly tailored surveys, targeted at the right individuals at the right time.
-They are using learnings from unstructured “found” feedback, housed within customer service or sales calls, to craft more specific asks, messages or offers.
-They are reaching specific segments that acknowledge and reflect recent experiences, avoiding asking customer to answer questions the company should already know, but rather, fast-forwarding to more pointed areas to improve and to offer closure to customers who may feel disgruntled or extra anxious.
+They are using learnings from unstructured “found” feedback, housed within customer service or sales calls, to craft more specific asks, messages, or offers.
+They are reaching specific segments that acknowledge and reflect recent experiences, avoiding asking customers to answer questions the company should already know, but rather, fast-forwarding to more pointed areas to improve and to offer closure to customers who may feel disgruntled or extra anxious.

 Want to better understand the needs of your customers and agents?
 Request a demo to see how Tethr can help guide your operations to success.